vibhasinghal/food-coach/README.md

 # Food Coach sample application [![Build Status](https://travis-ci.org/watson-developer-cloud/food-coach.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/food-coach)

 This application demonstrates how the Conversation Service can be adapted to use Tone Analyzer's tone along with intents and entities in a simple chat interface.
+Additionally, it also shows how personality, and expressive text to speech can be integrated into Watson Conversation Service.
+You can refer to the [following deck](documents/watson_conversations_with_tone_personality.pdf] for background on how you can use various Watson services to provide more "natural" conversation experience to your users.

 ![Demo GIF](readme_images/demo.gif?raw=true)